NorthEdWAD/web-hub/groups/wad-groups.md

-# For Today | TUE 14 APR 2026
+# For Today | MON 20 APR 2026

 - SSR

-- Warm-Up: Complete **Functions Basics** handout + turn in

-- Brainstorming: List some parts of a JS function
+- Demo: Returning a value from a function
-  - Handout: Parts of a JavaScript Function

-- Practice: Using Parameters & Arguments with Functions

-  - Demo: Function that uses parameters and arguments
-    - Technique 1
-    - Technique 2
-    - `return` statement
+- On Whiteboard:

-- Independent Work: Write TWO (2) functions
+  - Returning values from functions
-  - Function 1: Returns a number
-  - Function 2: Returns a string

-- Slideshow Code (from WAD Wiki page)
+  - Passing RETURNED values as **arguments** to another function

+- Demo: RETURNED values as **arguments** for another function

-  - Write HTML
+- Practice:
-  - Write CSS as shown
+  - Multiple traditional functions
+  - Use RETURNED `length` and `width` values to calculate AREA of rectangular room
+  - One function just says WHO wrote script + WHAT script will do

 ---
 ## AM Groups